Janus1992/KSP_Starship-kOS-Interface/README.md

     https://forum.kerbalspaceprogram.com/index.php?/topic/83007-1x-community-resource-pack/

 # USERS REPORT IT DOES NOT WORK WITH:
+- RSS
-- RSS/RO
+- Realism Overhaul
 - FMRS
-- Atmospheric Autopilot
+- AtmosphereAutopilot